Dual chiral density wave induced oscillating Casimir effect: Results

 In this case, the two touching points of $\omega_-$ and $\tilde{\omega}_-$ are regarded as the Weyl points.
 Furthermore, the $\omega_+$ and $\omega_-$ cross the Fermi level.
-Thus, there are six non-differentiable points.
-In the low-momentum region, the total dispersion relation becomes a flat band due to the cancellations between $\omega_-$ and $\tilde{\omega}_-$ and between $\omega_+$ and $\tilde{\omega}_+$, and the edges of the flat band of the total dispersion relation are non-differentiable.
-Furthermore, due to the four Fermi points, the total dispersion relation is non-differentiable at the four momenta.
+Thus, there are six nondifferentiable points.
+In the low-momentum region, the total dispersion relation becomes a flat band due to the cancellations between $\omega_-$ and $\tilde{\omega}_-$ and between $\omega_+$ and $\tilde{\omega}_+$, and the edges of the flat band of the total dispersion relation are nondifferentiable.
+Furthermore, due to the four Fermi points, the total dispersion relation is nondifferentiable at the four momenta.